BattletechModders/Abilifier/README.md

 `extraAbilitiesAllowedPerSkill` int, allows players to take additional (>2) abilities within a given skill area. <b>Assumes developer has included new abilities at skill levels other than 5 and 8.</b> Only 1 ability per-skill-level may be taken, however.

 `cleanUpCombatUI` bool, if `true`, removes decorative chevrons and vertical bars from the ability tray in combat.
 Recommend setting to `true` unless NOT enabling CAC Attack Ground button AND `extraAbilities` <=1.

+`nonTreeAbilities` int; adds extra button slots in combat UI for abilities to be added to PilotDefs <i>independent</i> of the ability tree.
+Think Victoria's Fire and Steel ability, that sort of thing.
+Abilities added to pilots in this way <b>must not</b> have `IsPrimaryAbility`, `ReqSkill`, or `ReqSkillLevel` in their AbilityDefs.
+Likewise, they should <b>not</b> be added to the Progression section of SimGameConstants.
+They <b>do</b>, however need `"DisplayParams" : "ShowInMWTRay",` if you want to be able to see them in the ability tray in missions.

 `skillLockThreshold` int, if set > 0, defines a threshold level for skills; once a pilot has reached that skill level, they can *only* take abilities above that level in that skill.
 Intended for use with additional lvl 10 abilities; in the settings above, once a pilot reaches lvl 8 (2nd tier ability by default), the only abilities at or above lvl 8 that they can take must be in that skill.
 However, pilots can always take abilities *below* the threshold (within the constraints of the above settings).